ucla-data-science-center/docs/docs/handbook/1-Mission_and_Roles.md

 ## Our Mission

-***Our mission is to facilitate data processes and data visualization for research, teaching, and work**.*
+**We support UCLA researchers, instructors, and staff by helping them work with data, build clear visualizations, and adopt practices that improve reproducibility and open science.**

 ## Our Services

-### Data Wrangling & Sculpting
+### Data Wrangling and Transformation
-* Managing the mechanics of accessing data
+* Helping clients access, import, and organize data from local files, APIs, and cloud platforms
-* Setting up a Dataverse, Git, or GitHub repository
+* Setting up research workflows in Dataverse, GitHub, and other tools
-* Consulting on Python, R, etc. data programming languages and strategies
+* Cleaning and restructuring data with Python, R, and related libraries
-* Data cleaning processes and constructing code-based solutions to data cleaning problems
-* Identifying metadata strategies and tools
+* Advising on metadata practices that support documentation, reuse, and long-term management

-### Database Design, Data Development, & Data Lifecycle Management
+### Database Design, Data Development, and Lifecycle Planning
-* Gathering data sets from multiple sources
+* Collecting and combining datasets from multiple sources
-* Working with data capture tools like Qualtrics, Google Forms, Filemaker Pro, Acrobat Pro, the web, APIs
-* Accessing data warehouses using SQL or other language support
+* Querying data warehouses with SQL and similar languages
-* Helping researchers to manage their data through each phase in the lifecycle of the research
+* Guiding researchers through planning, managing, publishing, and preserving data across a full project lifecycle

-### Data Visualization
+### Data Visualization and Storytelling
-* Creating data visualizations with tools such as Tableau, R ggplot2 & shiny, Excel, Google charts, Plotly, and other web-based tools
+* Creating clear visualizations using Tableau, R ggplot2, Shiny, Python, Excel, and web-based tools
-* Consulting about data visualization strategies and outcomes
+* Advising on visualization choices that match research questions and audiences

-### Reproducibility Testing
+### Reproducibility and Open Science Support
+* Testing whether research code runs start to finish
-* Verifying code and data completeness to assure reproducibility (in client-produced prepublications & assignments)
+* Reviewing documentation, folder structure, and data completeness
+* Helping teams adopt open science practices linked to the UCLA OSPO, including licensing, citation, and publication workflows

-### Statistical Analysis
+### Statistical and Analytical Support
-* Applying statistical concepts to research studies and implementing analysis and interpretation of results using statistics
+* Applying statistical methods to research questions
+* Helping clients choose appropriate tests and interpret results using R, Python, Stata, or SPSS

+### Emerging Tech, 3D Data, and Computational Methods
+* Assisting with 3D models, geospatial workflows, and immersive data projects
+* Supporting file management, metadata preparation, and visualization for 3D, LIDAR, drone, and photogrammetry datasets
+* Collaborating with Library units exploring new modalities in research and instruction

 ## Our Tenets

-* The DataSquad will access, manipulate, manage, display, and/or facilitate the use of data in *all* forms.
-* The DataSquad will **not** create, interpret, analyze, dictate, or change the nature of our client-supplied data outside of their prescribed plan or project.
-* The DataSquad is trusted to remain neutral, unbiased, and **confidential** in the face of data.
+* The DataSquad works with data in any form and supports clients in using it responsibly.
-* DataSquad members have the freedom to be generally lost, confused, and also feel safe to seek support from their DataSquad peers and leaders. **It is imperative that individuals report when a project is faltering for any reason.**
-* DataSquad members will show consideration toward one another, gracefully provide and accept constructive criticism, and gently call out arrogance or insolence.
+* We do not alter or reinterpret the substance of a client’s data or attempt to change their research questions.
+* We maintain neutrality, confidentiality, and trust in all consulting interactions.
+* Team members can ask for help at any point.
+We expect people to speak up early when a project becomes unclear or stalls.
+* We treat one another with respect, offer constructive feedback, and address unhelpful behavior when it appears.
-* DataSquad members will read and sign the **confidentiality form** and ask questions when there are unclear circumstances.
+* All team members read and sign the confidentiality agreement and raise questions when situations need clarification.

 ## Main DataSquad Roles

-1. Norman Powell Data Scientist
-2. Norman Powell Technical Writer
-3. Norman Powell Project Manager
+1. **Data Scientist**
+2. **Technical Writer**
+3. **Project Manager**